Nextiva / Blog / Business Communication

 Nextiva

-Nextiva provides a complete business communications platform that supports remote working for thousands of employers.
+Nextiva provides a complete business communications solution that supports remote working for thousands of employers.
 Businesses from coast to coast rely on us for their company’s phone service, helpdesk software, sales CRM, and team messaging.

 Our distinct advantage is that we blend your phone, email, and CRM into one unified communications solution.
 Workers who telecommute enjoy Nextiva for its ability to stay connected with the office without being in the office.